 My friend plans to open up a 529 plan with New York, name himself as the beneficiary, and contribute $5,000 into the plan.
 Later in the year, he’ll withdraw the $5,000 and use it to pay his tuition for the upcoming year.
 Doing this lowers his state taxable income down to $29,615 and reduces his state taxes down to $1,049.
 That’s $323 in tax savings.
 And in essence, all he’s doing is funneling money that he would be using anyway through his 529 plan in order to make that money tax-free.

 Things To Think About Before Doing This Strategy

 You’ll want to make sure you consider the following questions before implementing this strategy:

-- Does your state have a tax deduction?
-Obviously, if it doesn’t, then there’s no point doing this strategy.
+- Does your state offer a tax deduction for 529 contributions?
+Obviously, if your state doesn’t offer a state income tax deduction, then there’s no point doing this strategy.

 - Is there a holding period?
 Some plans might require you to keep your money in the plan for a certain amount of time before you can use it.
 Make sure to double-check how long your plan requires you to keep money in the plan.
 In New York, it appears that you only have to keep the account open for 10 days.
 My guess is that, at most, you’d have to keep the plan open for a year, which means most people should still be able to take advantage of this strategy, even with a holding period.

 - Make sure to consider the impact of being a resident versus a non-resident taxpayer.
 This is the thing that might throw a wrench in this strategy.
 A lot of people live and go to school in one state, but work for a summer in another state.
 My thought is that this should still reduce your income taxes for the state that you work in, but I’m not quite sure what type of effect this would have on your resident state income taxes.
 I would think that if you earned no money in your resident state, then it wouldn’t matter and doing this strategy still makes sense.